arislam-cs28/vitae/README.md

 # Vitae's Laboratory
 A pocket level mini-app to study biology.
 And make it fun, in the process.
 You get to follow Dr. Vitae, a 29 year old post-PhD student who is here (with his pet, Cat-alase) to mentor you and just accompany you, on your lab adventures.
 Which consists of, like, studying.
 Just studying.

+# How It Was Made
+I programmed everything in Godot so it would only need one key, the spacebar!
+You just need to hover your mouse over each respective area that you would like to "click" on.

+I also made all of the music with Bandlab and the art on Procreate Pocket!

 # How to Play
 Just go to the itch.io link and download the game.exe file!
 On a windows operating system, you can double click it and run the mini app.
 Have fun!